Have you ever stopped to think why we celebrate the Easter Bunny and have egg hunts?

 What you Need:

-- A study Bible or iphone with illustrations of the tabernacle with each element.
+- A study Bible or iphone with illustrations of the tabernacle and each element of its elements.

 #2.
 Reinact the Resurrection.